|

 Number 68, The relatively

-modern looking Central District Tax Office (op.
+modern looking was the Central District Tax Office (op.
 Belosselsky-Belozersky

-of Nevsky with Fontanka Embankment, was completely destroyed during
+of Nevsky with Fontanka Embankment, was destroyed by a Nazi air bomb in 1941 during

-the siege of World War II, but subsequently rebuilt in its present
+the siege of World War II, but subsequently rebuilt in this form c.1948.
+Developer AvtoKomBalt

 |